 Principle 8.
 Listings.
 Listing ads (directories, for example) are superior to interruption ads (billboards, TV, for example).
 Metering will tell you whether this is true for your business.

 Principle 9.
 Generosity.
-“Generous” marketing, such as freeware, shareware, generous licensing fees, generous affiliate programs, or warrantees that go the extra mile will garner a larger market share than advertising.
-Plentiful and effective help desk/customer service should be included here to as part of “after sales/follow-up” marketing.
+“Generous” marketing, such as freeware, shareware, generous licensing fees, generous affiliate programs, or warranties that go the extra mile will garner a larger market share than advertising.
+Plentiful and effective help desk/customer service should be included here as part of “after sales/follow-up” marketing.